Key Information

 The teaching of journalism at Lincoln takes place in small groups within a newsroom setting, proving plenty of opportunities for one-to-one interaction with tutors.
 The programme has a careful balance of practical skills, using multi-platform media, and theory, providing students with the knowledge and intellectual skills needed to understand the world of modern journalism.

-The School of English and Journalism maintains close working relationships with the BBC and Lincolnshire Echo newspaper.
-On campus, there are opportunities to gain experience in community radio, a multiplatform website, student newspapers, television, and magazines.
+On campus, there are also opportunities to gain experience in the University's digital audio platform, a multiplatform website, student newspapers, television, and magazines.

 Postgraduate Events